couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-release-notes.markdown

 * NCBC-306: .NET GetJSON operation throws null reference exception:

 	Add support for null values persisted for a key via the CouchbaseClientExtensions.GetJson(...) method.
-This method will no
+This method no
-	longer thrown a NullReferenceException when the value store for key is null and instead simply return null.
+	longer throws a NullReferenceException when the value store for key is null and instead just returns null.

 * NCBC-293: Enhance Couchbase.Client.Multiget(..) to allow getting details on missing items:

-	Multiget will now return information for every operation - success, failure, etc.
+	Multiget now returns information for every operation (for example, success or failure).

 * NCBC-296: fix 'When_Observing_A_Removed_Key_Operation_Is_Successful_With_Master_And_Replication_Persistence':

 * NCBC-317 Mark Sync operations as obsolete:

-	The CouchbaseClient.Sync(...) operations have been deprecated and will not be supported and eventually removed in future releases of the .NET client.
-The functionality has been superceded by CouchbaseClient.Observe(...) methods and the PersistTo and ReplicateTo parameters.
+	The CouchbaseClient.Sync(...) operations have been deprecated and will not be supported.
+They will be removed in future releases of the .NET client.
+The functionality has been superseded by CouchbaseClient.Observe(...) methods and the PersistTo and ReplicateTo parameters.

 	Adds XML comments to all public methods of the Couchbase.Client class.
-	The future API documentation will be based off of these XML comments.
+	The future API documentation will be based on these XML comments.

 <a id="couchbase-sdk-net-rn_1-2-9a"></a>